The Pulse

 “It seems crazy.
 It has a whiff of a perpetual motion machine.” – Chris Chyba

-It is one thing to produce these results in an experiment, but it is another to have other replicate those results.
-According to Chyba, that would be the best approach to convice other scientists that the effect is real.
+It is one thing to produce these results in an experiment, but it is another to have others replicate those results.
+According to Chyba, that would be the best approach to convince other scientists that the effect is real.
 However, some are not convinced by this controversial theory, including Yong Zhu.

 “There are so many factors that can produce microvolt signals, such as stray capacitance and eddy currents.
 Ruling out all these possibilities will require more experimental evidence. – Yong Zhu, a microelectronics expert from Griffith University in Australia